 Select a service provider

-A service provider having an enormous amount of experience and stability is the prime factor while choosing the vendor.
-License, cost, set-up and tear down of the environment should be thoroughly scrutinized.
+A service provider has an enormous amount of experience and stability is the prime factor when choosing the vendor.
+License, cost, set-up, and tear down of the environment should be thoroughly scrutinized.

 Execute the test

 Companies should plan for optimal utilization of test infrastructure since it is a critical phase where applications are tested according to the defined test strategy.

 Monitor and analyze test results